endlessm/eos-image-builder/README.md

 Execution
 =========

-To run EOB, use the eos-image-builder script, optionally with a branch name:
+To run EIB, use the eos-image-builder script, optionally with a branch name:
  # ./eos-image-builder [options] master

 If no branch name is specified, dev is used.